Tadworth: Shops and services

 The village has two, or possibly three, small shopping areas.
 The largest is around the station, approximately in the centre of the Tadworth area.
 There is another towards the south of the area, nearer to Walton Heath, and a third, known locally as Shelvers Hill, to the north, near to Epsom Downs.
-The shops in these areas are part of the increasingly rare British village landscape, featuring amongst them a butcher’s shop, fishmonger and game dealer, baker, greengrocer and delicatessen.
+The shops in these areas include a butcher's shop, fishmonger and game dealer, baker, greengrocer and delicatessen.

 There are also two estate agents, a travel agent, an off licence, a gift shop, several restaurants and two newsagents/general stores.
-Services include one bank a post office, a medical centre, a dentist, an optician, tyre specialist and a vet's surgery.

-There are three public houses situated to the south-east of the village centre, along the B2032 Dorking Road, these being the Blue Anchor, the Dukes' Head and Inn on the Green.
+Services include one bank, a post office, a medical centre, a dentist, an optician, tyre specialist and a vet's surgery.
+There are three public houses situated to the south-east of the village centre, along the B2032 Dorking Road, these being the Blue Anchor, the Duke's Head and Inn on the Green.

-International film actress, Betty Stockfeld died in Tadworth on the 27th. of January, 1966.
+International film actress Betty Stockfeld died in Tadworth on 27 January 1966.